![]() |

 1954 Dedication of 4 new Sunday School classrooms.

 1955 Average attendance: 75.
-First formal choir robes were made by Mrs. Emmett McClain.
+First formal choir robes made by Mrs. Emmett McClain.

 1956-1961 Served by David G. Costas.

-1959 2 more classrooms added Charlie W. Shirley ordained in the first Deacon Ordination Service.
+1959 Two additional classrooms added.
+Charlie W. Shirley ordained in the first Deacon Ordination Service.

 1961-1964 Served by Gary B. Thompson.

-1962 First indoor Baptism Service held Pulpit Bible was presented by Mrs. E.E.
+1962 First indoor Baptism Service held.
+Pulpit Bible is presented by Mrs. E.E.
 McClain in memory of her husband on October 28.

-1966 3 classrooms are added allowing the Sanctuary to be used for Worship services only.
-Choir expense & robe cleaning – $37.58
+1963 Classrooms are added allowing the Sanctuary to be used for Worship services only.

 1971 Library begun with donations of books and other articles.
 Mrs. Violet Jensen is first librarian.